-- A baccalaureate degree in music from an accredited college or university.
-A foreign student should possess equivalent credentials. - A minimum overall undergraduate grade point average (G.P.A.) of 2.5 on a 4.0 scale. - Three letters of recommendation from persons of professional status that are familiar with the applicant's background and prior performance in academic and/or musical activities (faculty and/or employers).
+- 1. A baccalaureate degree in music from an accredited college or university.
+A foreign student should possess equivalent credentials. - 2.
+A minimum overall undergraduate grade point average (G.P.A.) of 2.5 on a 4.0 scale. - One written letter of recommendation from a person of professional status that is familiar with the applicant's background and prior performance in academic and/or musical activities (faculty and/or employers).

-Online application to the Norfolk State University Master of Music program

-- Non-refundable application fee (must be paid online to submit application). - 3.
-Three letters of recommendation submitted electronically - A complete and official transcript from each college and/or university attended. - Personal statement of professional interest and goals.
+- 1. Online application to the Norfolk State University Master of Music program. - 2.
+Non-refundable application fee (must be paid online to submit application). - 3.
+One written letter of recommendation submitted electronically. - 4.
+A complete and official transcript from each college and/or university attended. - 5.
+Personal statement of professional interest and goals.
 The personal statement is an important part of the application for admission and should be carefully prepared and submitted electronically.

-Note: All application materials should be received by November 15, for consideration for the spring and summer semesters and June 30 for fall.
+Note: All application materials should be received by November 1st for consideration for the spring semester and May 1st for fall semester.